Zeppelin (1971)

 The film does get across some of the basics of the Zeppelin threat and the reasons why they were difficult to combat, as well as capturing some of the spectacle and drama of these extraordinary craft.
 Much time is spent on the Zeppelin itself and this was obviously the main motive for making the film.
 The film's chief technical adviser was Dr. Ing.
 Friedrich Sturm, formerly the chief engineer of the Zeppelin works at Friedrichshafen.

-As with many other WWI films, the Germans are not unsympathetically portrayed.
+As with many other World War I films, the Germans are not unsympathetically portrayed.
 They are just on the opposite side from the hero.
 Convention dictates that the audience identifies with York's character, but the film does have him act with ruthlessness when necessary, killing a wireless operator he has just been friendly with, when he is caught using the radio to send a message giving away their location.

 Marius Goring's designer, meanwhile, is tortured by the use of his airships to bomb civilians, but hopes that their use may bring an end to trench warfare, while Elke Sommer declines to give York away when she catches him in the radio room.
 Even Anton Diffring and Peter Carsten are less obviously villainous than usual, and Carsten is even allowed to be heroic.